-We accept 36 students annually.
-Students apply to the STCM program overall but must indicate on their application which studio will be their focus: Brand Design, Experience Design, or Critical Making.
+Students apply to the STCM program overall but you must indicate on your application what your primary focus will be.
+You have two options––either Brand Design or Experience Design.

-Classes are held Mondays through Thursday in the CMCI STUDIO.
-Students have 24/7 access to the CMCI STUDIO, located in downtown Boulder.
+All classes take place in our state-of-the-art STUDIO located in downtown Boulder.
+Students have 24/7 access to the CMCI STUDIO.
 The Studio also has showers, lockers, and a bike room for secure storage.

 Can I work full-time while I take the program?

 Some students manage to successfully do free-lance projects but working full-time is not advisable.

 I’m really interested in the program but I don’t think that I currently have the skillset to be ready for the classes I want to take.
 Should I apply anyway?

 We accept students from a wide variety of academic backgrounds who are passionate about design as a tool for solving problems and impacting the world we live in.
 That said, students can choose to apply for either a one-year or two-year degree path to graduation.
 What is the difference?
 In summary, students in the two-year program take the Design Foundations curriculum in their first year followed by the Specialization & Design Leadership curriculum in their second year.
 During their first year, students in the two-year program build the necessary skillsets to succeed in the Specialization & Design Leadership year of the program.
 Students already possessing the skills learned in the Design Foundations curriculum can qualify for advanced placement in the one-year advanced program: Specialization & Design Leadership.

 See the STCM program handbook for more information.